travisseymour/EPICpyDocs/docs/index.md

 **EPIC Schematic (Meyer & Kieras 1997a)**

 EPIC is a computational cognitive architecture that specifies a theory of human performance and a facility to create individual task models constrained by that theory.
-EPIC compacts decades of psychological theory and findings into a rich set of processors, including those that model sensory perceptual, motor, cognitive, and memory subsystems of the human mind.
+EPIC compacts decades of psychological theory and findings into a rich set of processors, including those that model sensory, perceptual, motor, cognitive, and memory subsystems of the human mind.
+EPIC is particularly suited to stimulus-response type human performance tasks including those involving multitasking and task-switching.

 The goal of creating model simulations in EPIC is typically to either verify your understanding of human performance in some task for which you already have human data, or to predict human performance in some speculative task.
 Either way, this typically involves comparing simulated data from EPIC (e.g., simulated response times, accuracy rates, eye movements, etc.) to human data using a similar task.

-Over many publications (see "Various Published Uses of EPIC" within the [EPIC Resources section](epicresources.md), Kiears, Meyer, and their colleagues have demonstrated that if you 1) create a simulated task within EPIC (called a "device") sufficiently close to the corresponding human task and 2) create a simulated task strategy (embodied within a set of "production rules" and model configurations) sufficiently close to the strategy humans use when performing the task, then EPIC will produce a set of simulated performance data that follows very close (often nearly identical) to the observed human data.
+Over many publications (see "Various Published Uses of EPIC" within the [EPIC Resources section](epicresources.md), Kiears, Meyer, and their colleagues have demonstrated that if you 1) create a simulated task within EPIC (called a "device") sufficiently close to the corresponding human task and 2) create a simulated task strategy (embodied within a set of "production rules" and model configurations) sufficiently close to the strategy humans used when performing the task, then EPIC will produce a set of simulated performance data that follows very close (often nearly identical) to the observed human data.

 ## What is EPICapp
 <b>(the original tool available for EPIC modeling)</b>

-The EPIC architecture is a C++ module capable of simulating human performance according to a particular theory of human performance and using a massive set of defaults chosen carefully from various past literatures (with a few guesses where none exists).
-It is possible to alter the architecture to add new processors, change how various components operate, and so on.
-This requires an advanced level of C++ programming skill.
+The EPIC architecture is a C++ code library (called **_EPIClib_**) capable of simulating human performance according to a particular theory of human performance using a massive set of defaults chosen carefully from various past literatures (with a few guesses where none exists).
+Although most EPIC modellers only *use* EPICLib, It is possible to alter the EPIC architecture itself to add new processors, change how various components operate, and so on.
+This requires an advanced level of C++ programming skill (including mastery of various design patterns, and abstraction).

-This module is not usable on its own and so David Kieras created EPICapp, a GUI application that serves as a controller for EPIC.
+EPICLib module is not generally usable on its own and so David Kieras created EPICapp.
+EPICapp is a Graphical User Interface (GUI) based application that serves as a controller for EPIC simulations, as well as offering a set of views for visualizing simulation progress.
 It allows researchers to:

-* create simulated task devices in C++ and load them into the simulation environment.
+* Create simulated task devices in C++ and load them into the simulation environment.
-* create optional visual and auditory perceptual encoders in C++ and load them into the simulation environment.
+* Create optional visual and auditory perceptual-encoding models in C++ and load them into the simulation environment.
-* create a file containing If-Then style production rules, that embody a hypothesized task performance strategy, and load it into the simulation environment.
+* Create a file containing If-Then style production rules, that embody a hypothesized task performance strategy, and load it into the simulation environment.
-* set various simulation settings (how many trials to run, how often to update text output information, how often to update graphical output information, which EPIC sub-systems to trace during simulation, and rule breakpoints)
+* Set various simulation settings (how many trials to run, how often to update text output information, how often to update graphical output information, which EPIC sub-systems to trace during simulation, device parameters, and rule breakpoints)

-Once the simulation has been started and completed, the task device usually saves a representation of the simulated task data on disk for later analysis.
-It also may print rudimentary summary data to text output screen.
-EPIC includes routines to compute basic descriptive statistics and fit/correspondence indicators such as correlations, slopes, RMSE, and R^2.
-Of course, device writers are free to write any statistics routines they'd like.
+Once the simulation has been started and completed, the task device usually saves a representation of the simulated task's data on disk for later analysis.
+The device also may print rudimentary summary data to text output screen.
+EPIC includes routines to compute basic descriptive statistics and basic [goodness-of-fit](https://en.wikipedia.org/wiki/Goodness_of_fit) indicators such as correlation, slope, [RMSE](https://en.wikipedia.org/wiki/Root-mean-square_deviation), and R^2.
+Of course, device programmers are free to write any additional statistics or goodness-of-fit routines they'd like.
 These routines can sometimes be in service of device logic (e.g., chaining device state if performance falls below some threshold), they are often used for simple post-simulation indications of whether a model is performing according to expectation (e.g., too many errors, or unexpectedly slow).
-More sophisticated analyses are typically done using separate statistics software (e.g., R, SPSS, SAS, etc.).
+More sophisticated analyses are typically done outside of EPICapp using separate statistics software (e.g., [R](https://en.wikipedia.org/wiki/RStudio), [SPSS](https://en.wikipedia.org/wiki/SPSS), [JASP](https://jasp-stats.org/), [SAS](https://en.wikipedia.org/wiki/SAS_(software)), [STATA](https://en.wikipedia.org/wiki/Stata), etc.).

 The biggest advantage of using EPICapp to run model simulations is its speed.
-Because all components (EPIC itself, devices, and encoders) are written in the highly efficient C++ language and compiled to machine code, EPICapp simulations are extremely fast.
+Because all components (EPICLib, task devices, and perceptual encoders) are written in the highly efficient C++ language and compiled to machine code, EPICapp simulations are extremely fast.

 Another advantage is that because programming EPIC, devices, and encoders can occur within a single XCode project, it is easy to write and debug any of these components together using a single debugger context.
 E.g., one could run a simulation and set breakpoints within either EPIC, the device, or an encoder and then be able to inspect code and data across the entire project.